Shannon R. Lane

 About Shannon

 Lane's research focuses on political social work, civic engagement, and social policy.
 Overarching themes in Lane's writings include integration of voter engagement within human service organizations, and the need for advocacy to protect access to the right to vote.
-Lane serves as the Deputy Registrar of Voters in Bethany, Connecticut, Research Committee Chair for the Humphreys Institute for Political Social Work, and as a member of the CSWE Council on the Role and Status of Women in Social Work Education.
-She is the co-author of Political Social Work: Using Power to Create Social Change and Social Welfare Policy in a Changing World.
+Lane serves as the Assistant Registrar of Voters in Bethany, Connecticut and is an elected member of the Bethany Board of Education.
+She is the co-author of Political Social Work: Using Power to Create Social Change (2018) and Social Welfare Policy in a Changing World (2024).

 Contributions